typelevel/cats-parse/docs/src/index.md

 ### Backtrack

-Backtrack allows us to convert a *halting failure* to *epsilon failure*.
+Backtrack allows us to convert an *arresting failure* to *epsilon failure*.
 It also rewinds the input to the offset to that used before parsing began.
 The resulting parser might still be combined with others.
 Let's look at the example:

 ```scala
 import cats.parse.Rfc5234.{digit, sp}